AIgen-Solutions-s-r-l/fastapi-auth-service/memory-bank/progress.md

 - Email integration
 - Comprehensive logging
 - Database integration with PostgreSQL
+- Subscription tier system (currently 3 tiers, needs update to 5 tiers)

 We have completed the initial analysis of the project architecture, code structure, security considerations, and documentation needs.
 This provides a solid foundation for future development and improvements.

 We have identified an issue with email sending functionality where users are not receiving registration confirmation emails.
 We've created a comprehensive diagnostic and implementation plan to address this issue.

+We have also analyzed the current subscription tier system and created a plan to update it from 3 tiers to 5 tiers based on new requirements.

 ## Next Steps